Skip to content

 Our platform sends emails using your AWS SES, ensuring high deliverability and preventing spammers from using our platform.

-First, set up your AWS Access Key ID, Secret Access Key, Sending Email, AWS region, and sending limit.
+First, set up your AWS Access Key ID, Secret Access Key, Sender Identities, AWS region, and sending limit.

 A screenshot of a project settings AWS credentials section.